pulp/pulp/docs/glossary.rst

     DRF
         The Django Rest Framework.

+    Pull (was sync)
+        Plugin-defined task that adds and/or removes ContentUnits to a Repository, creating a new RepositoryVersion.

+    Union pull.mode
+        Pull creates a new RepositoryVersion that contains all ContentUnits that were present in the **previous version or the external source**.
+Same behavior as "additive" sync_mode in Pulp 2.
+This operation is **only additive**.

+    Intersection pull.mode
+        Pull creates a new RepositoryVersion that contains all ContentUnits that were present in **both** the **previous version and the external source**.
+This operation is **only subtractive**.

+    Synchronize pull.mode
+        Task creates a new RepositoryVersion that contains exactly the set of ContentUnits that are present in the **external source**.

+    Remote (was Importer)
+        User-definable settings that define how to interact with an **external source**.
+These settings are used to :term:`Pull` from the :term:`Remote`.

+    PublishSettings (was Publisher)
+        User-definable settings to be used by a publish task.

+    RepositoryVersion(was RepositoryVersino)
+        A version of a Repository's content set.
+A new version is created whenever content is added to or removed from a Repository.
+Within the context of the plugin.RepositoryVersion wrapper, all changes are **staged**.
+As soon as the context is exited, changes are **committed**, creating 1 RepositoryVersion.
+RepositoryVersions are numbered serially, their content set is immutable, but any RepositoryVersion can be deleted.
+When a RepositoryVersions are deleted, its changes are **squashed** into the next committed RepositoryVersion.
+If a failure prevents a RepositoryVersion from being created, its ``complete`` flag is left ``False`` until it is cleaned up.
+Failed RepositoryVersions are still assigned a version number, and the next new RepositoryVersion will increment again.

+    Repository
+        A series of RepositoryVersions.
+A ContentUnit can be considered "in a Repository" if the ContentUnit is in the latest RepositoryVersion.
+It is also correct to say that a ContentUnit is "in a RepositoryVersion".

     Pagination
         The practice of splitting large datasets into multiple pages.

+    pulpcore
+        A generalized backend with a Plugin API an a REST API.
+It uses :term:`Plugins` to manage :term:`ContentUnits`.

     Plugin
         A Django app that exends ``pulpcore`` to manage one or more "types" of ContentUnit.